Chefs Notes

 To be clear, food is vacuum-sealed in bags.
 Those bags are then submerged into very precisely heated water.
 They are then left to cook over a period of time.
 Essentially, it is a very modern and precise slow cooker.

-There are a few benefits to this cooking technique.
-Number one, you have very precise control over the temperature.
-Imagine for a second that you are cooking a steak, and you want it to be a perfect mid-rare (135°f).
-You set the temperature of the water to the exact temperature you want (130°F).
-Next, you vacuum seal the steak with thyme and garlic and put it in the water.
+• Precise temperature control -- imagine you want a perfect mid-rare steak (135 F).
+You set the water to 130 F, vacuum seal the steak with thyme and garlic, and put it in.
 That steak will never go above the temperature you set.
-You could leave it in there a week it won't ever be well done.
+You could leave it in there a week and it won't ever be well done.

 You can cook anything in this style.
 I mean anything.
 From stew to fruit and vegetables, to ribs, or pork shoulder (if you have a big enough bag), even fish and seafood.